Education Programme at Wimbledon BookFest

-Wimbledon BookFest has two sides to its work - its public Festival in October and its year round education programme with Merton schools.
+Wimbledon BookFest has two sides to its work - its public Festival in October and its year round Word Up Education Programme with local schools.

 Events Author & Writers

 Reading is regularly cited as one of the greatest contributory factors to social mobility.
 Every year between 1-2000 free books are given to children with a deprived socio-economic demographic and little engagement in reading.

 Young Writers' Competition

-BookFest's annual competition attracts entries from 40+ local schools every year who are inspired to write creative stories and poems.
-Our 2016 competition attracted entries around Marvellous Mischief to tie in with Roald Dahl's centenary and Shakespearian entries of Mistaken Identitiy and Rivalry.
+Wimbledon BookFest's annual competition attracts entries from 40+ local schools every year who are inspired to write creative stories and poems.
 The top entries are published as part of a collection of stories and poems to encourage young people's creativity.
 The 2018 comptition will be launched in March 2018.

 Through a partnership with educational film specialists Chocolate Films students attend workshops teaching filmmaking skills.
-Students are introduced to careers in the creative industries and taught how to tell stores through film.
+Students are introduced to careers in the creative industries and taught how to tell stories through film.
 Films are then publically screened at the Festival.
-2016 sees the launch of Take Ten Project allows students to work with professional film makers to make documentary portraits of today's Londoners funded by the Wimbledon Foundation.
+The Take Ten Project allows students to work with professional film makers to make documentary portraits of today's Londoner.
+This project is funded by the Wimbledon Foundation

-BookFest has launched a partnership which focuses with Bookclubs in Schools which focuses on peer to peer reading and support.
+BookFest has launched a partnership which focuses with Book Clubs in Schools on peer to peer reading and support.
 This year we will be hosting an event with the writer Alex Wheatle.

 Running inter-school debates at BookFest on current affairs and political issues.
-It works with professional partners such as Debating Matters and hosts the Merton heats of this national competition.
+It works with professional partners such as Debating Matters and hosts the Merton heats of this national competition at Wimbledon High School.